Smart Choices and the Selection Monad: Adding probabilities

 Next, our equational system $\Ax_1$ allows us to put programs of base type into a weak canonical form.
 First consider programs which are \emph{PR-effect values}, i.e., programs obtained by probabilistic and reward combinations of constants.
 Every such term is provably equivalent to one of the form $\sum_{j = 1}^{m} p_j (d_j \cdot c_j)$ where $m > 0$, the $d_j$ and the $c_j$ are constants and no $d_j \cdot c_j$ is repeated.
 We call such terms \emph{canonical PR-effect values}, and do not distinguish any two such if they are identical apart from the ordering of the $d_j \cdot c_j$.

 We say that an effect value of base type is in \emph{weak canonical form} if (ignoring bracketing of $\myor$) it is an effect value of the form

 where $n > 0$, the $E_i$ are canonical PR-effect values, and no $E_i$ occurs twice.
-(We could have simplified canonical forms further by applying the PR$_i$, obtaining a stronger canonical form, but did not do so as, in any case, we do not have an equational completeness result.) \begin{lemma} Every program $M$ of base type is provably equal to a weak canonical form $\CF(M)$. \end{lemma} \begin{proof} By Proposition~\ref{proof}, $M$ can be proved equal to an effect value $E$.
+(We could have simplified canonical forms further by applying the PR$_i$, obtaining a stronger canonical form.
+However, we did not do so as, in any case, we do not have an equational completeness result.) \begin{lem} Every program $M$ of base type is provably equal to a weak canonical form $\CF(M)$. \end{lem} \begin{proof} By Proposition~\ref{proof}, $M$ can be proved equal to an effect value $E$.
 Using the associativity equation and the fact that $\give$ and $+_p$ distribute over $\myor$, the effect value $E$ can be proved equal to a term of the form $E_1 \, \myor \, \ldots\, \myor \, E_n$ where each $E_i$ is a PR-effect term. \end{proof}

 Say that a theory $\Ax$, valid in $\S_\T$, is \emph{strongly purity complete for basic PR-effect values}, if for all PR-effect values $E\type b$ we have: